WilliamfShaw/the_muse_search/README.md

 **Note**

-This will work without memcached running, however you may exceed rate limits with excessive usage. rails
+This will work without memcached running, however you may exceed rate limits with excessive usage.

 ```
 rails s